 Legislation adopted with the FY 2020 Enacted Budget authorized DOT to charge a fee for the use of its right of way (ROW) by fiber optic utilities.
-Such fees are projected to generate \$15 million in revenue in FY 2020 and increasing amounts thereafter and are to be deposited in the Dedicated Highway and Bridge Trust Fund.
+Such fees were projected to generate \$15 million in revenue in FY 2020 and increasing amounts thereafter and are deposited in the Dedicated Highway and Bridge Trust Fund.